-1.1 The Mobility platform is Mobility Australia Pty Ltd’s (ACN 637 098 518 of Flinders Financial, Level 4, 1 Howard Street, Perth, Western Australia (“Mobility”)) mobile ordering Platform (being the Mobility website, the Mobility web app, the Mobility iPhone, iPad or Android Platform and all parts and pages of the same) that enables Users to contract with Providers of goods and services, including Registered Providers of Supports as defined under the National Disability Insurance Scheme (“NDIS”) Act 2013.
+1.1 The Mobility platform is Mobility Australia Pty Ltd’s (ACN 637 098 518) (“Mobility”) mobile ordering platform, being the Mobility website, the Mobility web app, the Mobility iPhone, iPad or Android Platform and all parts and pages of the same (“Platform”), that enables Users to contract with Suppliers of goods and services.

 1.3 Mobility is not an in-home care or employment agency.